ThemeHackers/winsRAT/README.md

 - The payload is base64 encoded.
 - The webcam module is developed to capture images of multiple devices on the connected target machine.
 For example, if the target machine has 5 webcams, this module will capture images of all 5 devices immediately when using the webcam command on the server.
 - Reconnecting to increase retention
+- RAT behavior changes when encountering a VM target (under development)
 - And others, stay tuned.

 ### Installation